 A mirror makes a great focal point and will visually expand a small space.

 - Replace an outdated or boring light fixture with a striking pendent or contemporary chandelier;

 - Place a console table, an antique dresser or chest in the entry-- it can double as storage;

-- Hang a large, colorful painting, fabric art, ornamental mirror, or clock over a console, or let the art piece stand alone if there's no room for furniture;
+- Hang a large, colorful painting, fabric art, ornamental mirror or clock over a console, or let a piece stand alone if there's no room for furniture;

 - Place a tall leafy floor plant in a corner; be sure that people don't brush against it when they walk by.